GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+> ### We're no longer in the days where everything is super well crafted.
+But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts